Antony Gormley: Career

 Gormley describes his work as "an attempt to materialise the place at the other side of appearance where we all live."
-Many of his works are based on moulds taken from his own body, or "the closest experience of matter that I will ever have and the only part of the material world that I live inside."
 His work attempts to treat the body not as an object, but as a place and in making works that enclose the space of a particular body to identify a condition common to all human beings.
 The work is not symbolic but indexical – a trace of a real event of a real body in time.